 How does a High Court enforcement officer get involved?

-The HCEO will visit your home and usually ask you to pay the debt in full.
-If you can’t do this, they’ll look for goods which can be taken into control until the debt is paid.
-They may also visit your business premises if you’re self-employed.
+• If you cannot do this, they will look for goods which can be taken into control until the debt is paid

 Worried about enforcement officers?